shortstheory/shortstheory.github.io/_posts/2018-08-17-introducing-apstreamline.md

 ### Hardware

 All the following instructions are for installing APStreamline and APWeb on the CC.
 A Raspberry Pi 2/3/3B+ with the latest version of Raspian or APSync is a good choice.
-Intel NUC's are excellent choices as well.
+Intel NUC\'s are excellent choices as well.

-Do note that the Raspberry Pi 3 and 3B+ have **very** low power Wi-Fi antennae which aren't great for video streaming.
+Do note that the Raspberry Pi 3 and 3B+ have **very** low power Wi-Fi antennae which aren\'t great for video streaming.
 Using a portable Wi-Fi router like the TPLink MR-3020 can dramatically improve range.
 Wi-Fi USB dongles working in hotspot mode can help as well.

 ### Installing APStreamline